 Dr. Svetla Slavova, PhD

-Dr. Svetla Slavova is an Associate Professor in the Department of Biostatistics.
-She is also a faculty associate in the Kentucky Injury Prevention and Research Center at the University of Kentucky (UK).
+Dr. Svetla Slavova is a Professor in the Department of Biostatistics and Interim Associate Dean for Research.
+She is also a faculty associate in the Kentucky Injury Prevention and Research Center (KIPRC) at the University of Kentucky.
 Her research applies modern statistical methods to address important public health issues.

 The University of Kentucky recognized Dr. Slavova’s excellence in scholarship and named her a University Research Professor for 2019-2020.